corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 .\bin\Debug\net6.0\JsonSchemaSample.exe
 ```

-We are expecting it to produce the usual output, and for the instance to be valid.
+We are expecting it to produce the usual output, and for the instance still to be valid.

 ```
 Oldroyd, Michael: 14 July 1944